-His current research interests focus on the development of opto-electronic metrology systems, and on the mechanics of biological systems.
+His current research interests focus on the development of opto-electronic metrology systems, the mechanics of biological systems, and musical instruments.
 In the field of measurement techniques, he focuses on the development of optical metrology to measure shape, deformation and vibration of small objects.
-Current projects involve interferometric measurements of ossicle and eardrum movements, middle ear pressure monitoring, measurements of quasi-static pressure transfer from the eardrum to the cochlea, studies of non-linear acoustic behaviour of the middle ear system, mechanics of bird beak movement, measurement of pulse waves in blood vessels, high resolution optical tomography and real-time moiré interferometry.
+Current projects involve interferometric measurements of ossicle and eardrum movements, middle ear finite element modelling, intraoprative testing of middle ear function, acousto-mechanics of saxophone mouthpieces, high speed X-ray tomography and real-time optical profilometry.
 He is author of over 150 scientific papers in journals and conference proceedings, and is editor of the books "Optical measurement techniques for systems and structures".

 He is married to Greet Eyckmans, and has one daughter, Margo.
-Greet is mathematician and teaches in high school, Margo is medical doctor and is in training to become an orthopedic surgeon.
+Greet is mathematician and teached in high school.
+She is now involved in science popularisation projects and training of future teachers.
+Margo is orthopedic surgeon and is consultant in the UK.
 His personal interests are in architectural design, gastronomy, and music.
 He designed the house and its furniture in Duffel, Belgium, where he and his family have been living since 2002.
 In the field of gastronomy he is both an enthusiastic amateur cook and pastry baker, and a keen "investigator" of the pleasures of life served in restaurants.
-In the field of music, he prefers both jazz and classical music.
-For a number of years he studied classical traverse flute and holds a degree in solfège.
-Since 2007 he took up jazz playing on the alto saxophone and is enrolled as a student at the Academy of Music, Word and Dance in Lier, Belgium.
-He is currently member of the jazz formation Jazz Notes and the tango orchestra Conventillo, and he occasionally plays the euphonium.
+For a number of years he studied traverse flute and holds a degree in solfège.
+Since 2007 he took up jazz playing on the alto saxophone and is enrolled as a student at the Academy of Performing Arts in Lier, Belgium, where he also studied the trumpet and the flugelhorn.
+He is currently member of the jazz formation Jazz Notes and the orchestra Art Deco.
+He is author of several theatre plays (https://www.toneelfonds.be), and composer of the musical "Curious", a humoristic play about the discovery of radio-activity.
 He is a keen skier, and enjoys camping, mountain hiking and travelling.